John Keating (Australian politician): Early life

+Keating was born in Hobart on 28 June 1872.
+He was the son of Mary (née Cronley) and James Keating; his father was a carpenter and furniture-maker.

-Keating was born in Hobart and educated at Officer College, Hobart, Saint Ignatius' College, Riverview, Sydney and the University of Tasmania where he received a Bachelor of Laws in 1896.
-He established a legal practice in Launceston and became a campaigner for federation and secretary of the Northern Tasmanian Federation League.
-He married Sarah Alice "Lallie" Monks in January 1906.
+Keating was educated in Hobart at Officer College and in Sydney at St Ignatius' College, Riverview.
+He was awarded an Associate of Arts degree by the Tasmanian Council for Education in 1890, and went on to become one of the University of Tasmania's first law graduates in 1896.
+Keating was admitted as a barrister in August 1894 and established a practice in Lefroy.
+After two years he moved to Launceston.
+He was an officeholder in the Australian Natives' Association and a secretary and organiser for the Northern Tasmanian Federation League.

 Political career

 Keating stood unsuccessfully for the Tasmanian House of Assembly seat of George Town in 1900.
 In the 1901 election, he was elected to the Australian Senate as the youngest member of the Parliament, where he supported the Protectionist Party governments of Edmund Barton and Alfred Deakin.
 He supported the establishment of a system of compulsory conciliation and arbitration a Commonwealth old-age pension scheme and a White Australia.
 He was appointed an honorary minister in the second Deakin Ministry in July 1905 and Vice-President of the Executive Council in October 1906.
 He was responsible for the drafting of the 1905 Copyright Act.

 Keating was Minister for Home Affairs from January 1907 to November 1908 and was responsible for passing a bill to provide bounties to assist industry and a bill to establish the Commonwealth quarantine service.
 He sat on the backbench during Deakin's Fusion government.
 Although he fully supported Australia's participation in World War I, he voted to force the Hughes government to an election in 1917 in protest at Hughes' manoeuvering to have the Tasmanian Government replace Labor Senator Rudolph Ready—who had been forced by ill-health to resign—with the Nationalist John Earle, thus gaining control of the Senate.